kartheek93/Library-Management-System/README.md

 # Library-Management-System
-Due to more file i had uploaded winRAR
+Due to large file size, I uploaded them as a winRAR files.
-Extract this and have a look
+Extract this and have a look.....